IlmunKoo/KSW-Purdue/BaconBeacon/WeeklyReport/README.md

 🧖🏻‍♀️ *Problem Statement*

+    In United States there are 1009 fires every day and 42 residential fires every hour[1].

-    Due to the limitation of current evacuation plan using EXIT sign, people feels hard to escape during actual situation of fire.
+    Due to the limitation of current evacuation plan using EXIT sign, evacuees will have a difficult time evacuating if the buildings are complex and individuals
+    struggle to understand the building’s design.

     There were several attempts to try to fix this issue, However, they are not good enough.
 Wi-Fi based localization and Pedestrian Dead Reckoning has its limits on the accuracy, and 2-dimensional Navigation is not good enough to make people evacuate efficiently.

+    Therefore, a system that can both provide high accuracy localization and efficiently way to evacuating people is needed.

+    [1] U.S. Fire Administration, FEMA[2021 online].
+Available: Fire Estimate Summary

 📖 *Considerations*